xtaran/wApua/README.md

 * If you start wApua without any options, wApua will start with the home page configured in Config.pm or .wApua.rc.

-* Starting wApua with "wApua -f <config-file>" will start wApua and read the configuration from <config-file>.
-If you want to suppress the reading of .wApua.rc, start wApua with "wApua -f /dev/null".
+* Starting wApua with `wApua -f <config-file>` will start wApua and read the configuration from `<config-file>`.
+If you want to suppress the reading of .wApua.rc, start wApua with `wApua -f /dev/null`.
-  You may also start wApua with "wApua -f -" and it will read the configuration from STDIN.
+  You may also start wApua with `wApua -f -` and it will read the configuration from `STDIN`.

 * Any other command line parameter will be regarded as (more or less) complete URL.
-If it's the name of an existing file, it will be loaded, otherwise wApua will look up if it's a hostname and after that being unsuccessful it will try to add some "www." in front and some ".com" at the end...
-(Most heuristics done by URI::Heuristics.)
+If it's the name of an existing file, it will be loaded, otherwise wApua will look up if it's a hostname and after that being unsuccessful it will try to add some `www.` in front and some `.com` at the end...
+(Most heuristics done by `URI::Heuristics`.)

 The latest versions and much more information about wApua can be found at the [wApua Home Page][2] and at [Freshmeat][3].